tailwindlabs/prettier-plugin-tailwindcss/README.md

 }
 ```

-Note: this option was previously named `tailwindEntryPoint` it has been renamed to better reflect its purpose.

 ### Customizing your Tailwind config path

 To ensure that the class sorting takes into consideration any of your project's Tailwind customizations, it needs access to your [Tailwind configuration file](https://tailwindcss.com/docs/configuration) (`tailwind.config.js`).